Updated: Jul 4

-One of the types of standards are international documents that legally explain the difference between different standards in the same industry, as well as the possibility of their joint application and taking into account all amendments to minimize possible damage from their application.
+One of the types of standards is international documents that legally explain the difference between different standards in the same industry, as well as the possibility of their joint application and taking into account all amendments to minimize possible damage from their application.
 One such international standard is ISO / TR 22100–2: 2013.

 ISO/TR 22100–2:2013 describes the general relationship between ISO 12100 and ISO 13849‑1 used to reduce the risk of harm.
 It focuses on the use of safety-related parts of control systems in relation to risk assessment and the risk reduction process.

 If you use the documents specified in this standard in place, or they periodically overlap in the field of your activity, we strongly recommend that you be familiar with the structure of this standard and the information given in it.

 Food processing machinery — Slicing machines — Safety and hygiene requirements

 International standards are created even for such devices that can be used both professionally and in everyday life.
 A prime example of international standardization for a slicer is EN 1974: 2020.

 This document specifies the safety and hygiene requirements for the design and manufacture, installation, training, use, cleaning, and maintenance of slicing machines that are fitted with a motor-driven blade of more than 150 mm in diameter, provided with product support.
 These types of slicing machines are intended to be used in shops, restaurants, supermarkets, canteens, etc. to slice foodstuffs.

 This document deals with all significant hazards, hazardous situations, and events relevant to slicing machines, when they are used as intended by the manufacturer (see Clause 4).